 Let's start with the obvious.
 The Sea Organ — when should people actually go?

-Everyone goes at sunset.
-And look, sunset is beautiful.
-But the Sea Organ at 6 in the morning?
-When the old town is empty and the only sound is the pipes and the seabirds?
-That's when it's special.
-Sunset you're shoulder to shoulder with two hundred people trying to get the same Instagram photo.
-Dawn you're alone with the Adriatic.
+Everyone goes at sunset, and sunset is genuinely beautiful.
+But the Sea Organ at 6 in the morning — when the old town is empty and the only sound is the pipes and the seabirds — is when it belongs to you.
+At sunset you're shoulder to shoulder with two hundred people chasing the same Instagram photo.
+At dawn you're alone with the Adriatic.

-Also, come back during a storm.
+Come back during a storm, too.
 Not a dangerous one — just a good autumn gale.
-The pipes go wild.
-It's almost aggressive, like the sea is angry at the instrument.
-Completely different experience from the gentle summer sounds everyone shares online.
+The pipes go wild, almost aggressive, like the sea is arguing with the instrument.
+A completely different creature from the gentle summer sounds everyone shares online.

 Is the Hitchcock sunset quote real?

-Honestly?
 Nobody knows for certain.
-He visited in 1964, and the story has been retold so many times it's become its own thing.
-But here's what I tell people: it doesn't matter if Hitchcock said it.
+Hitchcock visited in 1964, and the line has been retold so many times it's become its own legend.
+But here's the thing: it doesn't matter whether he actually said it.
 The sunset is genuinely that good.
 Face west from the tip of the peninsula, let Ugljan Island frame the horizon, and you'll understand why the story persists.

 Where do locals actually eat?

-Not on Kalelarga, I'll tell you that.
-Kalelarga is our main street and the restaurants there charge tourist prices for average food.
+Not on Kalelarga — that's the main street, where the restaurants charge tourist prices for average food.

-For daily meals, I go to Pet Bunara — named after the Five Wells Square.
-The stone courtyard, the grilled octopus with potatoes for 14 euros, the black risotto for 12.
-It's not fancy but the ingredients are honest.
+For everyday meals, locals head to Pet Bunara, named after the Five Wells Square.
+A stone courtyard, grilled octopus with potatoes for 14 euros, black risotto for 12.
+Nothing fancy, just honest ingredients.

-For pizza, Niko's on Siroka ulica.
-Not in any guidebook.
-Locals queue at lunch.
-A whole pizza for 8-10 euros.
+For pizza, find Niko's on Siroka ulica.
+It's in no guidebook, and locals queue at lunch — a whole pizza runs 8–10 euros.

-For special occasions, Foša — in the old port, literally built into the city walls.
-The fish is expensive (20-30 euros for a main) but it's the freshest in town because the fishing boats unload right there.
+For special occasions, there's Foša, in the old port, literally built into the city walls.
+The fish is expensive (20–30 euros for a main) but it's the freshest in town, because the fishing boats unload right there.
 Reserve for dinner in summer.

-And please — eat breakfast at the Green Market, not at your hotel.
-Grab a burek (flaky pastry with cheese or meat, 2-3 euros) and a coffee from the stand.
-That's what Zadar mornings taste like.
+And eat breakfast at the Green Market, not at your hotel.
+Grab a burek — flaky pastry with cheese or meat, 2–3 euros — and a coffee from the stand.
+That's what Zadar mornings actually taste like.

 Speaking of the Green Market — why do tourists skip it?

-I have no idea.
-The Trznica is right behind the old town walls, open every morning.
-Local cheese — the Pag cheese from the island is incredible, 15-20 euros per kg but worth it.
+No good reason.
+The Trznica sits right behind the old town walls, open every morning.
+Local cheese — the Pag cheese from the island is incredible, 15–20 euros per kg and worth every cent.
 Olive oil from the islands, honey from the hinterland, dried figs, lavender.
 This is the real Zadar — not the souvenir shops on Kalelarga selling the same magnets as Dubrovnik.

 Go before 10 AM.
-By noon the best stuff is gone.
+By noon the best of it is gone.

 What's the one thing tourists do that makes you cringe?

-They come for one day on a cruise ship, see the Sea Organ, take a photo of the Sun Salutation, and leave.
-Zadar needs at least three days.
-Probably four.
+The cruise-ship day trip.
+They arrive for a few hours, see the Sea Organ, photograph the Sun Salutation, and leave.
+Zadar needs at least three days — probably four.

-One day for the old town — the Roman Forum, the churches, the Museum of Ancient Glass (yes, it's actually interesting).
-One day for a Kornati boat trip — 89 uninhabited islands, and the water is unlike anything you'll swim in.
-One day for Ugljan Island — 25-minute ferry, olive groves, the hilltop fortress, lunch at a konoba where the fish was swimming two hours ago.
+Give one day to the old town: the Roman Forum, the churches, the Museum of Ancient Glass (yes, genuinely interesting).
+One day to a Kornati boat trip — 89 uninhabited islands, and water unlike anything you'll swim in.
+One day for Ugljan Island — a 25-minute ferry, olive groves, a hilltop fortress, and lunch at a konoba where the fish was swimming two hours earlier.

-And ideally a fourth for Krka Falls, which is 80 km away and you can actually swim under the waterfall.
-People pay 30 euros to visit Plitvice and look at waterfalls from a boardwalk.
+And ideally a fourth for Krka Falls, 80 km away, where you can actually swim under the waterfall.
+People pay 30 euros to visit Plitvice and admire waterfalls from a boardwalk.
 At Krka, you jump in.

 What about the nightlife?

-Zadar isn't Split or Hvar for nightlife.
-It's more about long evenings than late nights.
-The Garden Lounge started our waterfront bar culture — cocktails, electronic music, gorgeous setting.
-There are a few bars near the harbor that stay open late on weekends.
+Zadar isn't Split or Hvar — this is a city of long evenings rather than late nights.
+The Garden Lounge launched Zadar's waterfront bar culture: cocktails, electronic music, a gorgeous setting.
+A handful of bars near the harbor stay open late on weekends.

-But honestly, the best Zadar evening is dinner at 8, a walk along the riva, gelato from Slasticarna Donat (2-3 euros, the pistachio is correct), and watching the Sun Salutation light show.
+But the best Zadar evening is simpler — dinner at 8, a walk along the riva, gelato from Slasticarna Donat (2–3 euros, and the pistachio is the correct choice), and the Sun Salutation light show.
 Bed by midnight.
-That's not boring — that's civilized.
+That's not boring; that's civilized.

 Best neighborhood in the old town that tourists miss?

 The streets behind the Cathedral of St. Anastasia, toward the eastern waterfront.
-No shops, no restaurants, just residential streets where people actually live.
-Laundry drying between buildings, cats on doorsteps, old men playing cards.
+No shops, no restaurants — just residential lanes where people actually live.
+Laundry strung between buildings, cats on doorsteps, old men playing cards.
 Five minutes from the tourist flow and you're in a real neighborhood.

 Climb the Cathedral bell tower (2 euros) for the best aerial view of the old town and the coast.
 Most tourists walk right past it.